NoSleepBTW/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card.md

 For additional information see the Model Card paper: https://arxiv.org/pdf/1810.03993.pdf

 ## Model Details

-This model is a binary classifier that predicts whether an individual's annual income exceeds $50,000 based on U.S. Census demographic data.
-It is a scikit-learn `RandomForestClassifier` trained with 100 estimators and a fixed `random_state` of 42 for reproducibility.
-Categorical features are encoded with a one-hot `OneHotEncoder` (configured with `handle_unknown="ignore"`) and the target is binarized with a `LabelBinarizer`.
-The trained model, the encoder, and the label binarizer are serialized with pickle to the `model/` directory.
-The model was developed as part of the Udacity "Deploying a Scalable ML Pipeline with FastAPI" project.
+I used a Random Forest Classifier from scikit-learn for this project.
+It is a binary classifier that predicts whether a person makes over $50K a year based on census data.
+The model was trained with 100 estimators and a random state of 42.
+For preprocessing, I used a `OneHotEncoder` (with `handle_unknown="ignore"`) for the categorical features and a `LabelBinarizer` for the target variable.
+The trained model and the encoders are saved in the `model/` folder as `.pkl` files.

 ## Intended Use

-The model is intended for educational and demonstration purposes, showing an end-to-end machine learning pipeline that includes training, evaluation on data slices, and deployment behind a FastAPI REST endpoint.
-The primary users are students and engineers learning ML DevOps practices.
-It is **not** intended for real-world decisions about individuals, such as lending, hiring, or credit determinations.
+This model was built to fulfill the requirements for the Udacity "Deploying a Scalable ML Pipeline with FastAPI" project.
+It is strictly for educational purposes to demonstrate how to build an ML pipeline, evaluate data slices, and set up a FastAPI app.
+It should not be used to make actual real-world decisions regarding lending, hiring, or salaries.

 ## Training Data

-The training data comes from the UCI Census Income ("Adult") dataset, provided as `data/census.csv`, which contains 32,561 records with 14 demographic features (e.g. age, workclass, education, marital status, occupation, relationship, race, sex, hours-per-week, and native-country) plus the `salary` target label.
-The data was cleaned to remove stray whitespace.
-The dataset was split 80/20 into training and test sets using a stratified split on the `salary` label with `random_state=42`, so the training set contains roughly 26,048 records.
+The data is the public UCI Census Income ("Adult") dataset, saved in `data/census.csv`.
+It has 32,561 rows and 14 demographic features, including age, education, marital status, sex, and hours worked per week.
+I removed the extra whitespace from the columns and split the data, using 80% of it (about 26,048 rows) for training.
+The split was stratified based on the target `salary` column to maintain the class distribution.

 ## Evaluation Data

-The model was evaluated on the held-out 20% test split (roughly 6,513 records), which was processed with the same one-hot encoder and label binarizer fit on the training data (using `training=False`).
-In addition to overall metrics, performance was computed on slices of each categorical feature, with the per-slice results written to `slice_output.txt`.
+The remaining 20% of the dataset (about 6,513 rows) was held out and used for testing.
+I evaluated the model on this test set and also calculated performance metrics across different categorical data slices to see how the model performs on specific sub-groups.
+The results for these slices are saved in the `slice_output.txt` file.

 ## Metrics

-The model is evaluated using precision, recall, and F1 (F-beta with beta=1).
+I evaluated the overall model using precision, recall, and F1 score.
+On the test set, the results were:
-On the held-out test set, the model achieved a precision of 0.7327, a recall of 0.6397, and an F1 score of 0.6830.

-Performance varies across data slices.
-For example, on the `sex` feature the model achieved an F1 score of 0.6847 for Female (precision 0.7638, recall 0.6204) and an F1 score of 0.6827 for Male (precision 0.7274, recall 0.6432).
-On the `education` feature, performance ranged from an F1 score of 0.8889 for individuals with a Doctorate (precision 0.8889, recall 0.8889) down to an F1 score of 0.4904 for individuals with an HS-grad education (precision 0.5975, recall 0.4159).
-The complete per-slice metrics for every categorical feature are available in `slice_output.txt`.
+* **Precision:** 0.7327
+* **Recall:** 0.6397
+* **F1 Score:** 0.6830

+Looking at the data slices in `slice_output.txt`, performance changes depending on the specific group.
+For instance, the F1 score for Female is 0.6847, while for Male it is 0.6827.
+Education level causes even wider variations; people with a Doctorate had an F1 score of 0.8889, while high school graduates dropped to an F1 score of 0.4904.

 ## Ethical Considerations

-The dataset encodes sensitive attributes such as race, sex, and native country, and the underlying 1994 census data reflects historical social and economic biases.
-Because the model learns from these patterns, its predictions can reproduce or amplify those biases, and the slice metrics show that accuracy is not uniform across demographic groups.
-The model should never be used to make or inform decisions that affect real individuals, and any deployment would require a careful fairness audit and bias mitigation.
+The dataset includes sensitive demographic information like race, sex, and native country.
+Because this is real historical census data from 1994, it reflects the social and economic inequalities of that time period.
+The model naturally picks up on these biases, meaning its predictions will not be completely fair across all demographic groups (which is reflected in the slice metrics).
+It should not be used on real people without serious bias mitigation.

 ## Caveats and Recommendations

-The data is from the 1994 U.S. Census and is now outdated; it does not reflect current income distributions or social conditions.
-The dataset is also class imbalanced, with most individuals earning at or below $50K, which depresses recall on the positive (>50K) class.
-The model was trained with default hyperparameters and no tuning, so performance could likely be improved with hyperparameter search, cross-validation, scaling of continuous features, or addressing class imbalance.
-Users should treat this model strictly as a learning example and validate any changes against the slice metrics in `slice_output.txt`.
+The biggest caveat is that the data is very outdated (1994) and does not represent today's economy.
+The dataset is also highly class-imbalanced because far more people in the data make under $50K than over it, which negatively impacts the recall for the >50K class.
+I trained the Random Forest using default hyperparameters, so running a hyperparameter search or utilizing techniques to handle the class imbalance would likely improve the model's performance.